Huddly/sdk/CONTRIBUTING.md

 If you are used to creating a lot of commits before submitting a pull request, you can create standard git commits during development.
 However, when preparing your feature branch for PR and merge, make sure you do the following:
 - Squash all yourt commits in one (if possible)
-- Create a new commit using `npm run commit` or `yarn commit` with a proper commit message
+- Create a new commit using `git cz` with a proper commit message
 - Rebase your commits so that all your previously squashed commits are rebased into your last properly formatted commit.
 Use that commit to submit the PR.

 Examples: